Coronavirus: Dublin and Cork airports to scale back services

 Union says Aer Lingus workers will see wages effectively halved on a temporary basis

+DAA has advised all passengers intending to use Dublin and Cork airports to contact their airline in relation to specific flights.
+Photograph: Tom Honan

-Passenger services at Dublin and Cork airports are to be scaled back as a result of a reduced demand for flights due to the coronavirus pandemic.
+Passenger services at Dublin and Cork airports are to be scaled back as a result of a reduce demand for flights due the coronavirus pandemic.

+The announcement came as unions representing Aer Lingus workers said staff were effectively seeing their wages halved.
+Fórsa said some staff may qualify for social welfare payments due to short-time working.

+In a letter to staff seen by The Irish Times, Aer Lingus said its action was designed to safeguard the financial position of the company and to allow it to operate a reduced schedule.

+It said there could be a necessity for further measures if the number of flights was reduced further of if there was a full grounding of all operations.

+Fórsa said it remained in discussions with other airlines including Stobart Air and Ryanair as well as agencies that provide cabin crew to Ryanair.

-Daa, the company which owns and operates both airports, announced on Thursday evening that the airports will remain open but it plans to curtail its operations in response to a dramatic fall in airline passenger traffic in Ireland and across the world following the spread of the disease.
+Airport operator DAA announced on Thursday evening that both Dublin and Cork airports will remain open but it plans to curtail its operations in response to a dramatic fall in airline passenger traffic in Ireland and across the world following the spread of the disease.

-Daa also confirmed it will pay all staff their full salary for the next month, while trade unions representing Aer Lingus staff said workers at the airline will see their wages effectively halved on a temporary basis as a result of the crisis.
+DAA also confirmed it will pay all staff their full salary for the next month.

 The scaling back of operations at Dublin and Cork come as passenger numbers at the country’s two busiest airports have declined by up to 60 per cent on normal levels in the past week.